-Starting in the first half of 2016, EHRI will organize at least seven workshops (hosted by our partners in Europe, Israel and the USA), for multidisciplinary groups of experts and other interested individuals, including researchers, archivists, conservators, technology experts, and representatives from relevant intitiatives and projects.
+Between 2015-2019, EHRI organized several workshops (hosted by our partners in Europe, Israel and the USA), for multidisciplinary groups of experts and other interested individuals, including researchers, archivists, conservators, technology experts, and representatives from relevant intitiatives and projects.
 The calls of these workshops are published on this page.

-You can read reports of workshops that have already taken place by clicking on the titles.
+You can read reports (if available) of workshops that have taken place by clicking on the titles (in red).

 List of EHRI Workshops, phase 1 (2010-2015).

 Call for Applications for an EHRI Workshop on Holocaust history in public space